vijayanajay/simplest/docs/memory.md

 - Use factory functions for complex model creation
 - Add explicit validators for Union types with constraints
 - Handle both raw types and model instances in validators
+- Make configuration value lookups case-insensitive where it improves user experience (e.g., for names of functions, algorithms).

 ### DON'T ❌
 - Change schemas without updating dependent tests
 - Assume Union type validation works automatically
 - Use helper functions expecting raw types on model instances
+- Enforce strict case-sensitivity on user-provided string configurations (like function names) when a case-insensitive match is unambiguous and more user-friendly.

 ## Exception Handling & Error Codes